 With the resurgence of the houseplant’s popularity, designers and homeware shops are offering an increased range of pots to choose from, but home-made options are unique and could cost you a lot less.
 Try jazzing up a basic bowl by painting it with blackboard paint, which you could then decorate with chalk, or by wrapping it in a piece of fabric or strip of silver birch bark.

-Alternatively, think “outside the pot” and use containers that might not be conventionally used as plant pots.
+Alternatively, think “outside the pot” and use containers that might not be a conventional plant pot.
 You could, for example, try one of the following:

 Recycled kitchen tins and cans